jdubchak/cookiecutter/README.md

 ```
 project root
 |
-|-- data   ## raw data folder
+|-- data/   ## raw data folder
 |
-|-- doc   ## all project text files
+|-- doc/   ## all project text files
 |
-|-- results   ## all tidy data sets and results (figures and tables)
+|-- results/   ## all tidy data sets and results (figures and tables)
 |
-|-- src   ## project source code
+|-- src/   ## project source code
 |
-|-- misc   ## this folder is intended for additional files related to the project, including correspondence with coworkers
+|-- misc/   ## this folder is intended for additional files related to the project, including correspondence with coworkers
 |
-|-- CITATION.md
+|-- CITATION
 |
-|-- LICENSE.md
+|-- LICENSE
 |
-|-- README.md
+|-- README
 ```

 Note: All directories (excluding the project root) contain a `.gitkeep` file when project structure is created.

 ## Installation